ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 The facts file of the module now includes a new method, ``get_device_data``.
 Call ``get_device_data`` here to emulate the device output.

-Mocking out device data
+Mocking device data
 -----------------------

-To mock out fetching results from devices or provide other complex datastructures that come from external libraries, you can use ``fixtures`` to read in pre-generated data.
+To mock fetching results from devices or provide other complex data structures that come from external libraries, you can use ``fixtures`` to read in pre-generated data.
 The text files for this pre-generated data live in ``test/units/modules/network/PLATFORM/fixtures/``.
 See for example the `eos_l2_interfaces.cfg file <https://github.com/ansible/ansible/blob/devel/test/units/modules/network/eos/fixtures/eos_l2_interfaces_config.cfg>`_.

 Load data using the ``load_fixture`` method and set this data as the return value of the